 Saving money

 Learning how to save and automate savings is one of the very best things you can do for your money.
-If you don’t know how to save money, you’ll likely spend it all and never achieve your financial goals.

-There are people making six figures and still having a hard time saving money.
 It really comes down to learning how to save even when your income is low.

 This is one of the best money habits you can have because once you know how to save money, you can go to the next step, which is finding ways to earn more money so you can save even more money.